ArickCodeGuy/jest-test/README.md

+# jest-test

-Just using jest as testing tool
+Using jest as testing tool